The Tomten (Astrid Lindgren): The Tomten

 During the night the people at a farm in a forest are asleep.
 Only Tomten is awake.
 No one has ever seen Tomten, the people only know that he is there.
 Sometimes the people only find his small footprints in the snow.
 Tomten takes care of the animals and gives them comfort through a cold winter's night.
 He promises them that spring will be there soon.
-Tomten also visits the children, who always want to see him.
-However, they are always at sleep when he comes, so they dream about him.
+Tomten also visits the children, who always want to see him, but they are always at sleep when he comes, so they dream about him.

 The Tomten and the Fox

 The fox Mickel is hungry and has not found food for a long time.
 On Christmas Eve, he comes across a farm in the forest.
-He goes into the chicken's shed and wants to eat a chicken.
-However, he is stopped by Tomten.
-Tomten knows how hungry a fox can be in such a cold winter's night.
-When a child leaves a plate of groat on the doorstep for Tomten, Tomten wants to share it with Mickel.
+He goes into the chicken's shed and wants to eat a chicken, but he is stopped by Tomten, who knows how hungry a fox can be in such a cold winter's night.
+When a child leaves a plate of groat on the doorstep for Tomten, the latter wants to share it with Mickel.
 He tells Mickel that he would share it every night with him if he needs to.
 Mickel is happy, full and goes back into the forest.